Quality instead of quantity!

 The most important facts for you at a glance:

-• During fermentation, microorganisms such as yeast or sugar are converted into other compounds
+- During fermentation, microorganisms such as yeast convert sugar into other compounds

 Fermentation is a fascinating biological process that has been used by humans for centuries.
 Whether for the production of beer, wine, cheese, yoghurt or foods such as sauerkraut, kimchi or pickled cucumbers.
 But what exactly is fermentation - and why is it so healthy?
 You can find out that and much more here!